alex-sherman/deco/README.md

 These events can be placed automatically in your code by using the `@synchronized` decorator on functions that call `@concurrent` functions.
 Additionally while using `@synchronized`, you can directly assign the result of concurrent function calls to index mutable objects.
 These assignments get refactored by DECO to automatically occur during the next synchronization event.
-All of these means that in many cases, parallel programming using DECO appears exactly the same as simpler serial programming.
+All of this means that in many cases, parallel programming using DECO appears exactly the same as simpler serial programming.